marianamorabris/Portfolio/content/pages/blog/index.md

         - pr-4
         - pb-12
   title: ''
+  subtitle: >-
-  subtitle: 'This is were I post small projects, feel free to see them!'
+    This is were I post small projects, artworks and much more, feel free to see them!
 styles:
   title:
     textAlign: left